Extremal weights and a tameness criterion for mod $p$ Galois representations: Introduction

 \begin{rmk} In the case where $W(\rbar)$ contains a lowest alcove weight, our methods also give a refined version of the tameness criterion, showing that automorphic information even detects the stratum of $\rbar_v$ in the moduli of Fontaine--Laffaille representations (with respect to a natural partition).
 This idea plays a crucial role in \cite{LGC}. \end{rmk}

 Finally, we discuss our results on the weight part of Serre's conjecture for division algebras.
-When $G$ is an anisotropic inner form of $\GL_n$ locally at $v$, Serre weights lift to characteristic zero, and hence modularity of a Serre weight can be rephrased in terms of the existence of automorphic lifts of specified types.
-By local-global compatibility, a necessary condition for the modularity of a generic Serre weight $\chi_v$ is the existence of a lift which is potentially crystalline of type $(\tau(\chi_v), (n-1, n-2, \ldots, 0))$ for a certain tame cuspidal type $\tau(\chi_v)$.
-We prove the following.
+When $G$ is an anisotropic mod center inner form of $\GL_n$ locally at $v$, Serre weights lift to characteristic zero, and hence the modularity of a Serre weight can be rephrased in terms of the existence of automorphic lifts of specified types.
+By local-global compatibility, a necessary condition for the modularity of a generic Serre weight $\chi_v$ is the existence of a lift which is potentially crystalline at $v$ of type $(\tau(\chi_v), (n-1, n-2, \ldots, 0))$ for a certain tame cuspidal type $\tau(\chi_v)$.
+We prove the converse under some hypotheses.